 In general, bills will be issued for active students with debit balances on a monthly basis.
 At the beginning of the fall and spring semesters, additional bills may be issued to ensure that students are kept fully apprised of changes to their accounts.
 Unofficial billing calendars, listing anticipated billing dates, will be posted online.

-The Office of Billing and Payment Services accepts the following payment methods:">
+The Revenue and Receivables Department accepts the following payment methods:

 - Must be made online at the Student Accounts Services Site accessible via MyAccess